serverless/serverless-python-requirements/README.md

 ### Local server

-For convenience, a `sls wsgi serve` is provided to run your WSGI application locally.
+For convenience, a `sls wsgi serve` command is provided to run your WSGI application locally.
 This command requires the `werkzeug` Python package to be installed, and acts as a simple wrapper for starting werkzeug's built-in HTTP server.